SellaRafaeli/bbod/3/301 - JS Variables, Comments, and the Console.md

 # JS Assignment, Comments, and the Console

 JS uses variables of a few types, declared by `var`.
+A variable is a name for a value that can change.

 For example, try the following, pressing 'enter' after each line:

     var a = 1;
     var b = 2;